awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Overview.StorageReliability.md

 ## Overview of Aurora storage<a name="Aurora.Overview.Storage"></a>

  Aurora data is stored in the *cluster volume*, which is a single, virtual volume that uses solid state drives \(SSDs\)\.
-A cluster volume consists of copies of the data across multiple Availability Zones in a single AWS Region\.
+A cluster volume consists of copies of the data across three Availability Zones in a single AWS Region\.
 Because the data is automatically replicated across Availability Zones, your data is highly durable with less possibility of data loss\.
 This replication also ensures that your database is more available during a failover\.
 It does so because the data copies already exist in the other Availability Zones and continue to serve data requests to the DB instances in your DB cluster\.
 The amount of replication is independent of the number of DB instances in your cluster\.

 ## What the cluster volume contains<a name="aurora-storage-contents"></a>